cdktf/cdktf-provider-google/docs/memorystoreInstance.java.md

 Required.
 Number of shards for the instance.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.47.0/docs/resources/memorystore_instance#shard_count MemorystoreInstance#shard_count}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.48.0/docs/resources/memorystore_instance#shard_count MemorystoreInstance#shard_count}

+---

+##### `allowFewerZonesDeployment`<sup>Optional</sup> <a name="allowFewerZonesDeployment" id="@cdktf/provider-google.memorystoreInstance.MemorystoreInstance.Initializer.parameter.allowFewerZonesDeployment"></a>

+- *Type:* java.lang.Boolean OR com.hashicorp.cdktf.IResolvable

+Allows customers to specify if they are okay with deploying a multi-zone instance in less than 3 zones.

+Once set, if there is a zonal outage during the instance creation, the instance will only be deployed in 2 zones, and stay within the 2 zones for its lifecycle.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.48.0/docs/resources/memorystore_instance#allow_fewer_zones_deployment MemorystoreInstance#allow_fewer_zones_deployment}

 ---